 In the first article in this series, we covered how cash flows through your business, and when it is used efficiently and productively, it will allow you to increase profits and cash.
-In the second article we discussed the primary reasons that focusing on a goal of increasing profits was beneficial.
-In this article, I will introduce five levers you can use to increase your profit and cover the two levers that are found on your Profit and Loss Statement.
+The second article discussed the primary reasons that focusing on a goal of increasing profits was beneficial.
+With this article, I will introduce five levers you can use to drive up profit and cover the two levers that are found on your Profit and Loss Statement.

 The five levers are:

 - Inventory Days

 - Payable Days

 Sales, or Revenue is the one number all my clients find fascinating.
 I expect you do, too.
 It is an important number!
 If we didn’t have the top line sales, then the rest of the Profit and Loss Statement wouldn’t really matter.
 At the end of the day, however, it’s how much of that revenue you keep that will pay your bills and keep the lights on in your warehouse.
 Here are a list of questions that will help you ensure you’re focusing on the right areas within the sales framework—

 - Are your products and listings attracting prospects?

 - Are you converting them?

 - Are you adequately serving your clients to minimize product returns?

 - Do you pay attention to frequency of purchases, repeat purchase, pricing, size of transactions, and opportunities to cross-sell and up sell?